The Celtic Tree of Life symbol (Crann Bethadh) is an impressive sight.

 The Tree of Life symbol also appears on ancient Egyptian tomb carvings, possibly even predating Celtic culture.

-They saw the Tree of Life as representing the three stages of life: birth, death and reincarnation in another life.
+Another popular Celtic Tree of Life meaning is that it symbolises the three stages of life: birth, death and reincarnation in another life.